4 Essential Skills That Will Make You The Best Nurse

 By: Portia Wofford

 Most nurses have excellent clinical skills that they learned both through their education and on-the-job.
 He or she is knowledgeable about various disease processes and can quote the side effects of medications verbatim.
 However, soft skills are usually traits that cannot be taught.
-Soft skills are innate components of an individual’s personality and core values - while some individuals may simply be born with these qualities, others can develop and master them over time.
+Soft nursing skills are innate components of an individual’s personality and core values - while some individuals may simply be born with these qualities, others can develop and master them over time.

 The Value Of Soft Skills